-If you have accepted your study offer at the University of Chichester, you will be contacted in May with information on how to apply for university accommodation via the accommodation portal.
+If you have accepted your study offer at the University of Chichester, you will be invited to apply for university accommodation via the accommodation portal.
 Check our website for more information on the application process.

-Applications can be made via the Accommodation Portal (Chiview) between 9th May - 24th June 2022.
+Applications can be made via the Accommodation Portal (Chiview) between 8th May and 23rd June 2023.
 If you miss this application window, you will need to email the Allocations Office (allocations@chi.ac.uk).

 As an international student you will be entitled to a free bedding pack, which includes pillows, a duvet, sheets, pillowcases, a duvet cover and towels.

 Contact the accommodation team before your arrival to request a pack for your room.

-If you are due to start your studies in January or if you are an exchange or study abroad student, you should email our Allocations Team directly - allocations@chi.ac.uk
+If you are due to start your studies in January or if you are an exchange or study abroad student, you should email our Allocations Team directly allocations@chi.ac.uk